AluruLab/EnGRaiN/README.md

 EnGRaiN script
 ----
-The source code for EnGRaiN is made available as a python script engrain_ensemble.py in the src/ folder of this reporsitory.
+The source code for EnGRaiN is made available as `engrain_ensemble.py` python script in the src/ folder of this reporsitory.
 This script has the following usage.

     python src/engrain_ensemble.py -h